 - Environmentally friendly and recyclable materials

-These characteristics make aluminum PCBs ideal for high-power and heat-generating applications.
+These characteristics make metal core PCBs ideal for high-power and heat-generating applications.

 Construction Types of Aluminum PCBs